ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/Implementations/Vertex/README.md

-﻿# Vertex Integration For OrderCloud Headstart
+﻿# Vertex Integration

 ## Scope of this integration
-This integration calculates sales tax for an Order using the vertex cloud API.
-It is part of the open source Headstart project, which provides a complete, opinionated OrderCloud solution.
-It conforms to the [ITaxCalculator](../ordercloud.integrations.library/interfaces/ITaxCalculator.cs) interface.
+This .NET integration calculates sales tax for an Order using the vertex cloud API.
+It can be used during checkout to provide a tax cost to the buyer or after submit to create a vertex transaction for filling.

-Use Cases:
-- Sales Tax Estimate
-- Finalized Order Forwarding

 ## Vertex Basics
 [Vertex](https://www.vertexinc.com/) is a cloud or on premise **sales and use tax solution**.
 Vertex Cloud integrates with leading e-commerce platforms and mid-market ERP systems.
 Customers can use Vertex Cloud to manage complex sales and use tax across multiple jurisdictions.
 Vertex Cloud provides tax calculations and signature-ready PDF returns in one comprehensive solution.